 Overcoming Diablo 2 Monster Immunities

-As you progress through the game, many monsters will be more and more resistant to certain damage types thanks to the Diablo 2 monster immunities.
-By the time you get to late nightmare difficulty, you will encounter a few monsters which are 100% (or higher) resistant (that means immune) to certain damage types, and throughout hell difficulty, almost every monster is immune to at least one type of damage.
+Diablo 2 monster immunities become more prevalent as you progress through the game.
+There are six primary damage types: physical, cold, fire, lightning, magic, and poison.
+In normal difficulty, and in early nightmare difficulty, various enemies are somewhat resistant to one or more of these.
+By the time you get to late nightmare difficulty, you will encounter a few monsters which are 100% (or higher) resistant (that means immune) to certain damage types.
+Throughout hell difficulty, almost every monster is immune to at least one type of damage.
 Very likely, you have carefully cultivated and synergized a particular type of damage during your character’s first sixty or seventy levels.
 Therefore, also very likely, you will be frustrated and rankled when you encounter those monsters that are completely unharmed by whatever damage you’re dishing out.

 When playing with others, you can join with players that must handle whatever you cannot, but single players need more creativity, planning, finesse, and luck in order to deal with immune foes.
 It’s one of the challenges that makes the single player experience so engaging!
 Here are four options for overcoming this challenge: